 It often worked; and so long as I was able to fool some of the people some of the time I was happy.
 In another life I might have made a good doorstep salesman, barrister, bigamist, or politician.

 In my best writing, whether poetry or prose, I did not and do not write: words will have flowed through me to the page, surprising me as though I were listening to the voice of another.
 I am told this is a not uncommon delusion.
 And so now, in my photomontages, I do not plan what I’m going to create but rather allow my fingers, keyboard, mouse, and screen to fortuitously shape an image that, once I can sit back as say to myself “Yes, that’s it”, becomes the image that I publish.
-An act of worship, of veneration, of my Queen of Heaven.
-Zen and the Art of Creativity.

 Now scroll back up to the top and use the menu to find your way around.
 You’ll get no more help from me.